-After the breakdown of the Soviet Union, many people in Europe and North America believed that that the world was moving towards the eternal peace.
+After the breakdown of the Soviet Union, many people in Europe and North America believed that the world was moving towards the eternal peace.

 Most of you have read Francis Fukuyama's "End of History and the Last Man" in your political science class.
 Many believed that Fukuyama was right and that the ruled based world order and eternal peace was here to stay.

 The idea that the eternal peace would last is an interesting idea, but appears less achievable as we look upon the world today.
 The rule-based world order is challenged by totalitarian regimes and fanatical chaos.
 And challenges far away are linked to challenges at home.

 In the South China Sea, China dismisses international law and territorial integrity.